MicrosoftDocs/sql-docs/docs/relational-databases/security/auditing/create-a-server-audit-and-database-audit-specification.md

 #### To create a database-level audit specification

-1. In **Object Explorer**, connect to an instance of [!INCLUDE[ssDE](../../../includes/ssde-md.md)].
+1. In Object Explorer, connect to an instance of [!INCLUDE[ssDE](../../../includes/ssde-md.md)].

-2. On the Standard bar, click **New Query**.
+2. On the Standard bar, select **New Query**.

-3. Copy and paste the following example into the query window and click **Execute**.
-The example creates a database audit specification called `Audit_Pay_Tables` that audits SELECT and INSERT statements by the `dbo` user, for the `HumanResources.EmployeePayHistory` table based on the server audit defined above.
+3. Paste the following example into the query window and then select **Execute**.
+This example creates a database audit specification called `Audit_Pay_Tables`.
+It audits SELECT and INSERT statements by the `dbo` user for the `HumanResources.EmployeePayHistory` table, based on the server audit defined in the previous section.

     ```
     USE AdventureWorks2012 ;